The Maryland Capitol Police will provide with the following training seminars at Baltimore/Annapolis Complexes to State Employees upon request:

 Crime Prevention Security Survey is a visual and physical inspection conducted by a police officer to evaluate your property from a crime prevention and security viewpoint.
 Based on the inspection, the officer will make recommendations to you on how you can reduce your chances of becoming a victim of crime by using proven crime prevention techniques.

-If you request a Security Survey, a member from the Department's Crime Prevention Division will set up a date and time to meet you at your home or business and conduct a security survey inspection.
+If you request a Security Survey, a member from the Support Services Division will set up a date and time to meet you at your home or business and conduct a security survey inspection.
 The officers are specially trained and certified as Crime Prevention Practitioners and will evaluate the risk factor for your location.

 Some of the items the officer will review and may make recommendations about include:

-To schedule a security survey of your business, please contact the Special Services Division on 410-767-4755.
+To schedule a security survey of your business, please contact the Support Services Division on 410-767-4755.

 301 West Preston Street, Baltimore, MD 21201